Overview

 Neolithic foundations

-Around 3,200 BC a massive double‑timber circle – a “wood henge” about 250 m in diameter – was erected, encircling the Mound of the Hostages (Dumha na nGiall), a passage tomb that held nearly 300 cremated burials.
-Six subsidiary mounds radiated from this core, including the Mound of the Mercenary Women, likely the final resting place of elite female warriors, later reused in the Bronze Age.
+Long before the High Kings, Tara was a place of profound ritual significance.
+Around 3,200 BC, builders erected a massive double-timber circle – often called a “wood henge” – spanning roughly 250 metres across.
+This timber ring encircled the Mound of the Hostages (Dumha na nGiall), a Neolithic passage tomb that eventually held the cremated remains of nearly 300 individuals.
+Six subsidiary burial mounds radiated from this central core, including the Mound of the Mercenary Women.
+Archaeologists believe this latter site may have been the final resting place of elite female warriors, later reused during the Bronze Age.

 Iron Age royal landscape